aptos-foundation/AIPs/aips/aip-43.md

 ### Suggested developer platform support timeline

-New structs are being added to Collection and Token, which will need to be indexed and usages updated in order to provide:
+New structs are being added to Collection, Token and Fungible Asset, which will need to be indexed and usages updated in order to provide.
+For Token V2:
+- new index/name for all collections (deprecating old index and name fields, which will stop being populated after CONCURRENT_TOKEN_V2_ENABLED feature flag is enabled)
-- index for concurrent collections (different index field will be set)
+- supply for concurrent collections (different resource will contain supply of the collection) For Fungible Asset:
-- supply for concurrent collections (different resource will contain supply of the collection)
+- supply for concurrent fungible assets (different resource will contain total supply of the fungible asset)

 Indexer changes are being designed.

 ### Suggested deployment timeline